VALOR Act Academic Credit Evaluation Policy

 To qualify for this tuition waiver, you must be "matriculated" which means you applied for admission and were accepted into a degree program.
 As a degree-seeking Massachusetts veteran, your tuition will be waived when you provide us with a copy of your Member 4 DD214 showing an Honorable discharge.
 The waiver applies to state-funded programs offered at UMass Boston.
 It does not cover your UMass Boston fees such as curriculum, service, mandatory or lab fees.

 The College of Advancing and Professional Studies offers many evening, weekend, summer and online courses.
 Fees for courses offered through the College of Advancing and Professional Studies are structured differently than those through the College of Liberal Arts, the College of Science and Mathematics and others.
 We can waive the College of Advancing and Professional Studies course fee, but some restrictions apply.
 You may not use this waiver for courses that you take a non-degree student.
 Contact us to learn the stipulations which apply to your situation.

 How To Use your GI Bill to Pay for College

-- Apply for your veterans benefits using the Veterans Online Application, VONAPP on the GI Bill website
+- Apply for your veterans benefits using the Veterans Online Application (VONAPP)

 - Apply for admissions to UMass Boston as an undergraduate or graduate student